How we promote British Values at Tabor?

 PSHE – students focus on individual differences and encourage students to llisten and talk to each other.

-Textiles Making a quilted iPad cover based on a cultural design –
+PSCHE a cover based on a cultural design –